 There is what we call a no-ball in Cricket.
 A no-ball represents a bad delivery from the bowler that is not counted.
 There is what we call a crease on either ends of the pitch.
 It is time I give you the name we have in Cricket for the two ends.
 The two ends of the pitch are called wickets.
 The crease is a limit-line.
 A bowler must not step over the line while delivering the ball.
 If he/she does step over the crease, the ball is not counted.
 It is a no-ball.
 However, this only means that the bowler has to bowl another extra delivery in place of the no-ball.
 The batter is completely within his/her right hit the no-ball and score runs.
 Who indicates that a delivery is a no-ball.
 The umpire indicates that a delivery is a no-ball by holding his/her arm out sideways.
 If the batter notices in time that a delivery is a no-ball, he/she can go for the big shot (four or six) without any worries.
 At no time can a batter can get out when a no-ball is delivered.

 Similar to a catcher, we have what we call a wicket-keeper behind the batter facing deliveries in Cricket.
 The wicket-keeper must ensure that he stops deliveries that go past the batter and does not hit the stumps by catching the ball.
 If the ball goes past the wicket-keeper, the batters are allowed to attempt a single, double or triple (runs).
 If the ball goes far past the wicket-keeper goes beyond the boundary line, the batting team is awarded four runs.
-If the ball pitches on the ground and goes out of reach from the wicket-keeper, it is deemed the bowler's fault.
-Thus, it is deemed a no-ball or a wide.
+If the ball pitches on the ground and goes way above the head of the wicket-keeper, it is deemed the bowler's fault.
+Thus, it is deemed a no-ball.
 If such a ball goes past the wicket keeper and crosses the boundary, the batting team is awarded five runs (one penalty run constituting the bowler's fault and four runs for the fact that the ball crossed the boundary).
 A wicket-keeper is also a fielder.
 This means that if a delivery from the bowler touches the edge of a batter's bat and lands safely in the hands of the wicket-keeper, the batter is deemed "caught behind" and out.

 Often spin bowlers bowl in such a way that it causes the batter to step out of his/her crease.
 The crease also applies to batters.
 At no time should a batter be out of his/her crease.
 To complete each single, double or triple run, batters must clearly and completely cross the crease by touching the ground past the crease with their bat or running past the crease.
 If a batter is out of his/her crease at any time, the fielding side can get the batter run-out by throwing the ball at the stumps.
 If the ball hits the stumps on the side of the batter who is out of his/her crease and causes the bails to fall, that batter is out.
 If spin bowlers cause a batter to step out of his crease to hit the ball, there is an opening to get the batter out.
 If a batter steps out of his crease, tries to hit the ball and misses the ball, the wicket-keeper can catch the ball and brush off the bails on top of the stumps with the ball.
 In such a situation, the batter is deemed "stumped" and out.
 It is entirely possible that the expression "I'm stumped" became common usage in the English language because of Cricket.
 Although Americans use this word equally as much as the English do, I highly doubt that most Americans are aware of the true origin of the word.